futurice/spotify-hubot/README.md

 # Spotify Hubot

-This bot listens for all spotify links in flowdock and adds them to a Spotify playlist.
+This bot listens for all spotify links in Flowdock and adds them to a Spotify playlist.

 You need: